Simulating Word Suggestion Usage in Mobile Typing to Guide Intelligent Text Entry Design: Discussion

 \section{Discussion}

-In this paper, we presented and evaluated a new computational model of typing behavior that simulates how humans type with word suggestions.
-This model serves as a tool for testing potential typing systems and for gaining insights into human cognitive behavior through the analysis of agent behaviors.
-We discuss the design implications and limitations of our approach in this section.
+We presented and evaluated a computational model of typing behavior that simulates how humans type with word suggestions.
+The model serves as a tool for testing typing systems and gaining insights into cognitive behavior through the analysis of simulated agents.
+We discuss design implications and limitations below.